Bentlybro/Bentlybro/README.md

 <p align="center">Hello Im Bently!</p>
 <br />

 <p align="center">Welcome to my profile!
 Im a self-taught developer with a passion for Python and various other programming languages.
-I'm also the Head Supporter for AutoGPT's Discord community.
+I'm also the Head Support for AutoGPT's Discord community.
 Feel free to connect with me on Discord or visit my website to learn more about my projects and contributions.</p>

 <p align="center">
   <a href="https://discord.gg/autogpt">AutoGPT Discord</a> |